nr282/Onboarder/README.md

 ### Introduction: The Onboarding Problem

-As a developer at Capital One, I found that I spent many hours configuring my local and development environment.
+As a developer, I found that I spent many hours configuring my local and development environment.
 The steps required were tedious, not well documented and time-consuming.
 However, these steps were discoverable and known to the organization.
-At Capital One, I demonstrated that this process can be brought down from 2 weeks to 2 minutes, saving current team 100k.
+At the bank, I demonstrated that this process can be brought down from 2 weeks to 2 minutes, saving current team 100k.
 When scaled, the savings can be 10 million+

 Big Technology such as Meta have this process mostly automated.